 Both brands make prominent use of mahogany, but we’ve often found comparable Gibson models to be lighter than the Epiphones, not to mention the fact that Epiphone bodies tend to be made up of more pieces joined together.
 Whilst this doesn’t necessarily affect the tone, it’s certainly a cost-cutting measure.

 Materials like pickup magnets, switches and pots are all areas where Epiphone can be economical by choosing cheaper variants.
 In particular, this is an important consideration when looking at brand information like ‘Gibson-designed’ pickups rather than ‘Gibson pickups’.
-The latter will be handwound in Nashville with better quality magnets etc, whilst the former will be built in Epiphone’s Chinese facility to the same design as the American pickup but with less costly materials and to a quicker schedule.
+The latter will be handwound in Nashville will better quality magnets etc, whilst the former will be built in Epiphone’s Chinese facility to the same design as the American pickup but with less costly materials and to a quicker schedule.
 Your ears will tell you if this all makes any odds to you, but those are the actual differences.
 Epiphones can have either type of pickup (or indeed neither), so make sure you read the spec carefully and not just skim it for the all-important ‘Gibson’ word!

 Build Quality